About the Journal

 Papers are published in English.
 Authors can choose to print simultaneously the same text in Croatian too.
 When submission is sent author(s) can recommend two reviewers, and editor will decided about acceptance.

 Papers published in Bulletin are reviewed.
 Reviewed papers can be categorised as: original scientific paper, review scientific paper, preliminary communications professional papers and review professional paper.
-Editors can also allow to print non-review papers as conference reports, book reviews and similar.
+Editors can also allow to print non-review papers as conference reports, book reviews and similar forms.

 Peer Review Process